puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-endpoints.md

 - `https://dl.delivery.mp.microsoft.com` `(Delivery optimization)`

   > [!TIP]
-> To simplify the allow list for HTTP and HTTPS downloads you can use this endpoint:  `*.dl.delivery.mp.microsoft.com`.
+  > To simplify the allow list for HTTP and HTTPS downloads you can use a wild card in this endpoint:  `*.dl.delivery.mp.microsoft.com`.

 ### Optionally for delivery optimization